GoPlausible/.github/profile/README.md

 # AlgoPoaP
 ![](https://avatars.githubusercontent.com/u/106061767?s=96&v=4)

-### AlgoPoaP (WIP) is the Proof of Attendance Protocol built on [Algorand](https://algorand.com) (AVM V1.1) aims to be elevated into a Proof Of Anything Protocol in future with use of already in beta state proofs feature on Algorand (Proof of Anything is Parallel WIP in R&D phase using DevNET).
+### AlgoPoaP (WIP) is the Proof of Attendance Protocol built on [Algorand](https://algorand.com) (AVM6) aims to be elevated into a Proof Of Anything Protocol in future with use of already in beta state proofs feature on Algorand (Proof of Anything is Parallel WIP in R&D phase using DevNET).

 - [AlgoPoaP Concept](#algopoap-concept)